 Bare-root fruit trees

 Bare-root fruit trees are grown in open ground in the nursery.
-There will be no soil around the roots but they are covered with a bag to prevent them drying out.
-Since the trees are dormant, bare-root trees are very resilient to the rigours of being shipped from the nursery to the customer.
+There will be no soil around the roots when they are delivered but they are covered with a bag to prevent them drying out.
+Bare-root trees are very resilient to the rigours of being shipped from the nursery to the customer.

-Bare-root trees can only be delivered during the winter when the trees are dormant - in Europe this will typically be between November and March; in North America it is usually March-April.
-Actual timings are highly dependent on local weather conditions.
+Bare-root trees can only be delivered during the winter when the trees are dormant, usually December - February.
 It can sometimes be frustrating to have to wait perhaps many months for your fruit trees to arrive, if you are impatient to plant them in a new garden ... but remember that fruit trees only grow during the spring and summer, so you are not losing any time by waiting for them.

-Bare-root trees will usually be 1 season old when you receive them, and will have minimal formative pruning - they are a blank canvas for you to train as you wish.
+Some bare-root trees will be just 1 season old when you receive them, and will have minimal formative pruning.
+These are known as "maiden" trees and are a blank canvas for you to train as you wish.
 If you want to grow an espalier or fan, then we recommend bare-root rather than container-grown trees for this reason.
+We also offer many 2-year bare-root trees, and like their container-grown equivalents, these will have the advantage of some initial pruning and training in the nursery.

 Once planted bare-root trees generally do not need quite so much attention in their first year as container-grown trees.

 The photograph shows a bare-root 1 year apple tree on the M9 rootstock.
 Bare-root trees are only supplied during winter so do not usually have any leaves.
-Bare-root trees do look rather unprepossessing, but in a couple of years they will transform themselves into productive fruit trees.
+Bare-root trees do look rather unattractive when they arrive, but in a couple of years they will transform themselves into productive fruit trees.

 How to choose?